omis-mamouni/printf/README.md

 What you should learn from this project:

-* How to use git in a team setting
+* How to use git in a team setting.
 * Applying variadic functions to a big project
-* The complexities of printf
+* The complexities of printf.
 * Managing a lot of files and finding a good workflow

 ---